Attempted assassination of Gerald Ford in Sacramento: Aftermath

 Betty Ford revealed in a 2004 interview on Larry King Live that following the attempt on her husband's life by Fromme, each time he left the White House she would pray for his safety on one of the White House's balconies.
 The Sacramento assassination attempt was the first assassination attempt against Ford during his presidency.
 On September 22, 1975, 17 days after Fromme attempted to kill Ford in Sacramento, Sara Jane Moore, a political radical attempted to kill Ford in San Francisco.
 This second assassination attempt also failed and, two days later, California governor Jerry Brown responded to both assassination attempts on Ford's life in California by signing into law bills imposing mandatory sentences for persons convicted of using guns in committing serious crimes and requiring purchasers of guns to wait 15 days for delivery.
 Ford went on to complete his 1974–77 presidency without further assassination attempts.

 In 1981, the Gerald R. Ford Presidential Museum was dedicated in Ford's hometown of Grand Rapids, Michigan.
-On August 23, 1989, the Office of the United States Attorney in Sacramento donated Squeaky Fromme's pistol to the museum.
+On August 23, 1989, the Office of the United States Attorney in Sacramento donated Fromme's pistol to the museum.
 Ford died of natural causes on December 26, 2006.

 Fromme was released from prison on August 14, 2009, two years and eight months after Ford's death.
 She moved to Marcy, New York, to live in a house that "looks like an old metal Quonset hut from the World War II era" with Robert Valdner, another convict, who had killed his brother-in-law and was released from prison in 1992.